-There’s no better time to reap the rewards of all your hard work in the garden than the dog days of August.
+There's no better time to reap the rewards of your hard garden work than the dog days of August.
 Beds are bursting with flowers, herbs are stuffing even the largest containers, and trees and bushes are laden with fruits.
-All of these are ready to be transformed into something fresh and fabulous for you and your family, or to share.
+All of these are ready to be transformed into something fresh and fabulous for you and your family.
 Here are five, simple, do-it-this-weekend ideas to maximize the garden’s bounty over these last weeks of summer.
 (How swoony is this colorful combo of sunflowers, hydrangeas, roses, zinnias, and berries!)

-In the cool morning hours when stems are at their most fat and water-filled, grab sharp, clean pruners and clip an armload of whatever looks great in the garden for a homemade arrangement to dress the table for dinner, or a lazy Sunday in-the-garden brunch.
+In the cool morning hours when stems are at their most fat and water-filled, grab sharp, clean pruners.
+Clip an armload of whatever looks great in the garden for a homemade arrangement to dress the table for dinner.
+Or, a lazy Sunday in-the-garden brunch.
 We love these four ideas that mix flowers and foliage (and look closely-yes, that’s fruit!) in unexpected ways.

 Roses, snapdragons, cosmos, coral bells foliage, raspberries, clusters of grapes.
 Anything goes!
 Choose a colorway (here pink, purple, white) and fill a florist foam filled urn.
 More info here.